Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The Bengals have been favored by 1 point or more four times this season and covered the spread in one of them.

-- Cincinnati is 3-1 against the spread and 3-1 overall in games when it records more than 25.6 points.

-- When Cincinnati piles up over 360.1 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Cincinnati records more than 25.6 points, it is 3-1 against the spread and 3-1 overall.

-- The Bengals have turned the ball over 13 times this season, two more turnovers than the Raiders have forced (11).
+- This year, the Bengals have turned the ball over 13 times, two more than the Raiders' takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Raiders.